Spain's La Liga rejects Neymar payment over PSG move: source

 ($1 = 0.8445 euros)

-Reporting by Michael Gore, Writing by Sarah White and Blanca Rodriguez; Editing by Alison Williams
+Reporting by Michael Gore; Writing by Sarah White and Blanca Rodriguez; Editing by Alison Williams